NethServer/nethserver-hosts/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Hosts.rst

 The DNS (Domain Name System) is responsible for Domain Name Resolution (eg www.nethesis.it) into their corresponding numerical IP addresses (Eg. 10.11.12.13) and vice versa.
-NethServer delegates the resolution of names to the configured DNS servers, but you can specify addresses for arbitrary selected names.
+The server delegates the resolution of names to the configured DNS servers, but you can specify addresses for arbitrary selected names.
 For example, you can configure the system for responding to requests for facebook.com with the IP address